 Slovakia, a country that boasts all kinds of tourist destinations except one – a sea – has still not fully harnessed its touristic potential.
-Not just a large portion of Slovaks travel abroad to find what already exists in Slovakia.
-Foreign tourists keep mistaking Slovakia for Slovenia or recognise Slovakia only because of the former common state with the neighbouring Czech Republic – Czechoslovakia.
+Many Slovaks travel abroad to find what already exists in Slovakia and foreign tourists keep mistaking Slovakia for Slovenia or recognise Slovakia only because it was part of the former common state with the neighbouring Czech Republic – Czechoslovakia.

-“We also assume that contributions for recreation are behind the increase in the number of domestic tourists, but a more precise evaluation could be carried only after one year,” Marek Harbuľák, general manager of the Association of Hotels and Restaurants AHRS told The Slovak Spectator.
+“We also assume that contributions for recreation are behind the increase in the number of domestic tourists, but a more precise evaluation could be carried out only after one year,” said Marek Harbuľák, general manager of the Association of Hotels and Restaurants (ZHR), as cited by the SITA newswire.

-During the first three months of 2019, the number of nights domestic visitors spent in accommodation facilities in Slovakia amounted to 2.3 million, what is a year-on-year increase by 9.2 percent, according to the Transport Ministry.
+During the first three months of 2019, the number of nights domestic visitors spent in accommodation facilities in Slovakia amounted to 2.3 million, which is a 9.2-percent year-on-year increase, according to the Transport Ministry.

 Recreation contributions (recreational vouchers)

 - the contribution is up to €500 per year, of which the employer covers 55 percent or €275; the employee covers the rest or €225

 - the payment of contributions is obligatory in companies with 49 or more employees, while the beneficiary must have worked in the company for at least two years

 - vouchers are exempt of income and payroll taxes